EmuDeck/emudeck.github.io/docs/known-issues/steamos/index.md

 ## RPCS3 - emulator does not work - May 7th, 2023

-The update May 7th update of the RPCS3 Flatpak did not behave as expected due to a missing dependency.
-If you have not recently updated RPCS3 and the emulator no longer launches, you will need to open Discover in Desktop Mode and update RPCS3.
+The May 7th update of the RPCS3 Flatpak did not behave as expected due to a missing dependency.
+If you have not updated RPCS3 in a while and the emulator no longer launches, you will need to open Discover in Desktop Mode and update RPCS3.

 There are **no currently known** issues with the latest version of RPCS3.